 Additional levels of responsibility can be recognised only for the board as a whole, and not for individual members.
 Each proposal will be considered on a case-by-case basis.
 Evidence will be required to show how any community board is operating significantly above and beyond the role of community boards.
 The maximum amount that can be added to the community board member remuneration is 30%.

 Councillors formally appointed as members or chairs of a community board are not automatically entitled to remuneration as a community board member as well as remuneration as a councillor.
 Any such extra remuneration for additional responsibility must come from the council’s governance remuneration pool.

 Councils who are proposing to create a new community board are urged to read the Remuneration Authority’s paper on the review of board member remuneration above.

-After taking into account the above information provided by the council and the mandatory criteria for determining elected members remuneration (see clause 7, schedule 7 of the Local Government Act 2002), the Authority will provide the council with an indicative remuneration rate for the elected member role and for the chair role (twice the remuneration of the elected community board member).
+After taking into account the above information provided by the council and the mandatory criteria for determining community board members remuneration (see clause 7, schedule 7 of the Local Government Act 2002), the Authority will provide the council with an indicative remuneration rate for the community board member role and for the chair role (twice the remuneration of the community board member).